schulmacher/krupton/.container/dev/README.md

 - `perses`
 - `victoriametrics`

-Example: From `external-bridge-fetcher-binance`, connect to coordinator at `http://coordinator:3500`.
+Example: From `external-bridge-binance-fetcher`, connect to coordinator at `http://coordinator:3500`.

 ## Notes